hmaldonadovilla/community-kitchen/README.md

 ## Features

-- **Multi-language Support**: Generates forms with branching logic for English, French, and Dutch.
+- **Multi-language Support (max 3)**: Supports English/French/Dutch (Belgian Dutch) with per-form language config (enabled languages + default language).
+You can also disable language selection and force a single default language.
 - **Dashboard Management**: Manage multiple forms from a single "Forms Dashboard" sheet.
 - **Smart Updates**: Updates existing forms without breaking links or losing data.
 - **Archiving**: Soft-delete questions by marking them as "Archived" in the config sheet.